3 hospitalized after 2-alarm fire at Kansas home - NewsBreak

 3 hospitalized after 2-alarm fire at Kansas home

 JOHNSON COUNTY —Three people were injured in a Saturday house fire in Olathe.
-Just after 8a.m., fire crews responded...hutchpost.com
+Just after 8a.m., fire crews responded...salinapost.com

 JOHNSON COUNTY —Three people were injured in a Saturday house fire in Olathe.
-Just after 8a.m., fire crews responded...hutchpost.com
+Just after 8a.m., fire crews responded...salinapost.com

 Comments / 0